phautamaki/TheQuantifyingStack/README.md

 ## Prerequisites
 * Minimum: iPhone, Oura Ring
 * Optional: A specialised app for inspecting and analysing HRV/RHR/recovery data is highly recommended, although the data and trends are visible also in Health.
-See also [Example Stack](#example-stack.
+See also [Example Stack](#example-stack).

 ## iOS Shortcuts
 The functionality consists of 3 separate [shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios) that you should install based on your needs: